2020PB/police-brutality/reports/Oregon.md

 ### Officers fire tear gas as they leave the scene | July 24th

-As federal officers retreat into the Justice Center, they fire tear gas at a group of protesters on the opposite side of the fence.
+As federal officers retreat into the US District Courthouse, they fire tear gas at a group of protesters on the opposite side of the fence.
 There is no fire, there are no objects thrown by protesters, so justification for the tear gas is unclear.

 tags: less-lethal, protester, tear-gas

 id: or-portland-152

-geolocation:
+geolocation: 45.515573,-122.6769583

 **Links**